KevinOConnor/zipspool/docs/Instructions.md

    do a better job at keeping out humidity.
 A regular 1Kg spool will fit in a 12x15inch (30.5x38.1cm) 6mil bag.

-2. PTFE tubing (with inside diameter of 2mm and outside diameter of 4mm).
-At least 20cm (8 inches) of tubing is needed.
+2. PTFE tubing (4mm outside diameter).
+At least 20cm (8 inches) of
+   tubing is needed.
 It is recommended to have enough tubing to go from the spool holder to the extruder motor.
+It is recommended to use tubing with an inside diameter of 3mm (an inside diameter of 2mm also works but has higher friction).

 3. Desiccant (optional).
 A few packets of desiccant will help keep the filament dry.
 Look online to purchase desiccant packets that change